sommerfeld-io/gt-telemetry/docs/about/development-guide.md

 All task and todo tracking will be done through a GitHub project.

-### User Stories
+### User Stories / Job Stories

 We want requirements to define small focused needs rather than vast vague projects.
-We use user stories to describe our requirements.
-We try to finish a user story within a couple of days at most.
-We need to keep in mind, that we integrate our changes daily, so we must design our user stories accordingly.
+We use user stories or job stories to describe our requirements.
+We try to finish a story within a couple of days at most.
+We need to keep in mind, that we integrate our changes daily, so we must design our stories accordingly.

-If we can't think of user need in terms of a story, we don't understand what our software is meant to achieve yet.
+If we can't think of user need / job need in terms of a story, we don't understand what our software is meant to achieve yet.
 If we can't think of an example, that would demonstrate that the need is fulfilled, we don't really understand the problem (domain) yet.

 ### Architecture Decisions